NEW: Student Excellence Awards in Jewish Studies

 Please make note that we have set up an email account for our grants program.
 The email account is: firstname.lastname@example.org.

 Deadline: February 26, 2024 at 5:00pm.

 Jewish language instruction: undergraduates interested in a Jewish language that is not offered at Carolina may apply for grants to cover costs for other courses/workshops.
 Details and application can be found under the listing for grad students.
 Note: we cannot provide funding for courses offered at Carolina or for courses taken elsewhere but are available at Carolina.

 UNC Study Abroad grants: (award amounts: $500-3,000)

 With these grants, the Carolina Center for Jewish Studies supports undergraduate student study abroad travel that relates to the field of Jewish Studies.
-These grants can be used to reimburse costs for UNC study abroad programs.
-Students participating in the Huqoq dig through UNC Study Abroad should use the Study Abroad application and submit it to UNC Study Abroad.
-[Deadline for grant applications for summer study is typically early February.]
+These grants can be used only for UNC study abroad programs.
+Deadline for grant applications for summer study is typically early February.
 Applicants must be Carolina students working on a topic in Jewish Studies.
-Visit UNC Study Abroad for program information, including the Huqoq dig.
+Visit UNC Study Abroad for program information.

 Application Form: Applications for grants for study abroad programs must be submitted to the UNC Study Abroad office.